 - The Blind Side (PG-13; 2010)

 - The Game Plan (PG; 2007)

 - Little Giants (PG; 2016)

 - When the Game Stands Tall (PG; 2014)

-If you want the latest from the scribes at the Kansas City Star, don’t pay to read the highlights online when you can access the sports page and the front page every day using The Kansas City Star Image Edition.
-Do you root for the Bears, Rams, Chargers, Dolphins, or Redskins?
-While we don’t understand why you would, you can access today’s edition of the Chicago Tribune, Los Angeles Times, Miami Herald, Washington Post, and more than 200 other U.S. newspapers, plus scores of others around the world, by using PressReader.
+If you want the latest from the scribes at The Kansas City Star, access the sports page and the front page (and all other pages!) for free every day using The Kansas City Star Image Edition.
+If, for some inexplicable reason, you root for the Bears, Rams, Chargers, Dolphins, or any other NFL team, you can access today’s edition of the Chicago Tribune, Los Angeles Times, Miami Herald, or more than 200 other U.S. newspapers, plus scores of others around the world, by using PressReader.

-Even if you’ve shelled out the big bucks for season tickets or satellite TV service to watch the Chiefs or your college team, accessing these resources won’t break the bank.
-They are all completely free with your MCPL Access Pass (Library card).
+Even if you’ve shelled out the big bucks for season tickets or satellite TV service to watch the Chiefs or your college team (if they are playing this fall), accessing these Library resources won’t break the bank.
+In fact, they are a major score for your wallet because they are all completely free with your MCPL Access Pass (Library card).
 Don’t have a card?
 Sign up for one today and get immediate access to the above resources and more.